greenmail-mail-test/greenmail/README.md

 * [Download][greenmail_download]
 * [Maven coordinates][maven_repository_com]: com.icegreen:greenmail:1.3.1b

 The GreenMail project welcomes any contribution, so go ahead and fork/open a pull request!
+See the guidelines below.

 ***Note***: GreenMail recently moved to Github and was previously hosted on [SF][greenmail_sf_site].